Railways To Get Fleet Of 20 Modern Coaches By End Of Month - UrduPoint

 Railways To Get Fleet Of 20 Modern Coaches By End Of Month

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2022 ) :The first fleet of 20 state-of-the-art coaches of Pakistan Railways from China would arrive in Pakistan by the end of current month to provide comfortable and international standards journey to the passengers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Oct, 2022 ) :The first fleet of 20 state-of-the-art coaches of Pakistan Railways from China would arrive in Pakistan by the end of the current month to provide comfortable and international standards journey to the passengers.

-He said that Pakistan Railways had already allocated Rs21,712 million for the project "Procurement and Manufacturing of 230 Passenger Coaches" in current fiscal year 2022-23.
+He said that Pakistan Railways had already allocated Rs 21,712 million for the project "Procurement and Manufacturing of 230 Passenger Coaches" in the current fiscal year 2022-23.

-Pakistan Railways has worked out a plan to replace old and obsolete signal gear from Lodhran-Multan-Khanewal-Shandara Bagh mainline section during the current fiscal year, he added.

 The initiative, he said, had considerably improved the arrival and departure timing of trains owing to swift operation in the automated section.